wyndhams/ga-project-1/README.md

   }}
 ```

-I then introduced shields and collisions to the game.
+I then introduced shields in front of the user craft and collisions to the game.
 If the user was hit by an enemy projectile, I wanted a life to be deducted.
 The user started with 3 lives and if the value of lives got to 0 the end game function would be triggered which would bring up a game over screen.

 ```js
 function endGame() {